DanielJDupont/uwinmaps/README.md

 An indoor navigation system that uses photos to guide users to their destination.

+Some features include:
+- Choice between Regular and Accessible Routes
+- Search Function For Rooms

 **Technology Stack:**
 - React https://reactjs.org/
 - React-Router https://reacttraining.com/react-router/web/guides/quick-start